yedincel/Sanitas-Dialysis-Center-Application/README.md

 # Sanitas-Dialysis-Center
 ENG
-It is a project written in C# programming language that enables the management system of a dialysis center and patients to make appointments.
-Made with the Windows Forms template in Visual Studio.
+It is a project written in C# programming language that creates the management system of a dialysis center and allows patients to make appointments.
+Made with a Windows Forms .net template in Visual Studio.

 All source codes of the project are in the ' dcas ' folder.